somecallmejosh/ux-engineering-portfolio/content/projects/forever-project.md

 I've dabbled in tech podcasts, but honestly, most of them aren't a great fit for me.
 Too much filler.
 Too many detours.
 Takes too long to get to the meat.

 I'd rather read an article or watch a 5-minute deep dive video than listen to 40 minutes of small talk about someone's coffee order before they mention the actual topic of the podcast.
-No disrespect to the podcast world &mdash; it just doesn't match how my brain likes to learn.
+No disrespect to the podcast world, it just doesn't match how my brain likes to learn.

 ## Hands-On Tinkering
 Production code is great, but it's not the best place to throw ideas at the wall to see sticks.
-Sometimes I just like to try new things without worrying about the things that production web apps need&mdash;security, performance, scalability, etc. Tinkering gives me the chance to try new frameworks, new strategies for working with APIs, etc.
+Sometimes I just like to try new things without worrying about the things that production web apps need, such as security, performance, scalability, etc. Tinkering gives me the chance to try new frameworks, new strategies for working with APIs, etc.

 I use design assets provided by Frontend Mentor and Great Frontends for this.
 They range in degrees of difficulty, offering a variety of project types to keep the creative juices flowing.
 Recently, I've starting building out a few of these projects using different frameworks to see how they handle the same problem.
 Here are a couple of examples: